Symmetra: Design

-Standing 5 ft 7 in (170 cm) tall, her design came from a desire to include a classic fantasy wizard into the game's science fiction setting.
+Standing 5 feet 7 inches (170 cm) tall, her design came from a desire to include a classic fantasy wizard into the game's science fiction setting.
 The Architect concept became a "Technomancer", a character meant to be able to summon technology out of thin air similar to a mage conjuring magic.
 To this end her finalized design incorporated a blue dress with gold trim and thigh-high black stockings to give the imagery of a mage's robes.
 When designing her weapon and equipment, artists Roman Kenney and Ben Zhang worked to keep a uniform feel between them.
 Particular consideration was given to her weapon, which was separated from her left arm and carried via a pistol grip in her right hand, while the palm of her left enabled her to summon hard-light constructs to complete the mage aesthetic.
 Originally Symmetra was intended to wear a large finned helmet covering the top of their head allowing her to view the world through augmented reality, with long black hair flowing behind said helmet.
 It was later shortened to a finned visor with transparent blue front to allow players to see her face, incorporating a maang tikka in its design while long earrings dangled from her ears.
 For Overwatch 2, her design was slightly altered, changing the rest to an angled sash across her torso and thigh atop a blue jacket, while her stockings were changed into pants with white highlights.

 Like other Overwatch characters, Symmetra received skins, unlockable cosmetic items to change her in-game appearance.
 When developing them, they wanted to reference her scientific background, but also her role as a skilled architect at a major organization.
 Of particular note, the "Vishktar" skin presents her in a blue-and-white lab uniform with her hair tied into a bun and her visor front replaced with orange lenses.
 Her "Oasis" skin, on the other hand, was meant to represent the visual themes of the in-game city of Oasis, a scientific community located in Iraq.
 The "Devi" skin referenced her cultural background by referencing the Hindu god of the same name, giving her blue skin and an outfit that incorporated elements of another Hindu deity, Kali.
 This particular outfit drew backlash from Rajan Zed, a leader in the Hindu community, who felt it trivialized their religion by "letting players control her movements", and further claimed it was "creating confusion in the minds of [the] community about Devi by misrepresentation."
 Blizzard Entertainment did not provide a response to Zed's statements.